mdjarv/JoystickVisualizer/README.md

 * Thrustmaster T16000M
 * VKB Gunfighter (Using Warthog 3D model)

-If you want to contact me the best way would be to hop on my [Discord](https://discord.gg/4nc3XtQ) server and say hello.
+If you want to get in contact with me hop on my [Discord](https://discord.gg/4nc3XtQ) server and say hello or tweet me [@papapiishu](https://twitter.com/papapiishu)

 ## Setting it up

 ### Start the Software

-* Start `JoystickProxy.exe`, if you see a lot of numbers on the screen when you move your controllers then it should be ready
+* Start `JoystickProxy.exe`, you will see a list of found devices.
+If your device is in the [Supported Devices](#supported-devices) list but does not show, check the "`Show all devices`" checkbox and contact me so that we can figure out what the issue is.

 ![Proxy Window](https://raw.githubusercontent.com/mdjarv/JoystickVisualizer/master/proxy_window.png)